Aletheia-Lothlorien/git-real/README.txt

 Here is my README

-the cake is a lie
+the cake is telling the truth!